isomerpages/imda-tradetrust/_about/Legality Guide.md

 image: /images/TradeTrust logos/TT_LOGO_vertical.png
 ---
 <p>Previously, usage of electronic versions of bills of lading faced difficulties
-due to technological and legal challenges in establishing the original document and its rightful owner.
+due to technological and legal challenges in establishing the <strong>original document</strong> and its <strong>rightful owner</strong>.
 TradeTrust is designed to facilitate systems to achieve the requirements set out in the UNCITRAL Model Law on Electronic Transferable Records (MLETR) to address these difficulties.</p>
 <p><strong>Instead of relying wholly on contract law, your TradeTrust-enabled electronic documents can be supported by statutory law in compliant jurisdictions.</strong>
 </p>
 <blockquote>